-One of the favorite spots of our founder, Virginia (@buewho), this trail loop and unique place is a cool one to check out.
+One of the favorite spots of our founder Virginia (@buewho), is this unique trial loop which is definitely one to check out!
 Nestled in the back of the woods along a peaceful river you will come across a unique spot of what was once a mill along the Black River in Chester, New Jersey.
 This is our NJspots guide for finding the rock ruins of an abandoned cottage (Kay’s Cottage) next to the Black River Trail in Chester, NJ.

 How To Get There

-Many assume that this spot is located in the adjacent Hacklebarney State Park, however it is located in the Black River Park instead and just north of the park boundaries.
-Accessible via Route 24 in Chester, you can access the parking area for hiking to this spot across the street from the Old Mill Tavern.
-Once you park there, you can begin hiking south on the Black River Trail.
+This site is located in the Black River Park just north of the park boundaries accessible via Route 24 in Chester.
+You can access the parking area for hiking across the street from the Old Mill Tavern.
+Once you park, you can begin hiking south on the Black River Trail.

-There is an option to hike a loop around the park which is about 6.5 miles, or you can simply hike to the rock ruins and waterfall and expect a 4 mile out and back trek.
-Be sure to wear proper footwear for hiking, as some rocks and roots are along the trail.
-It is a good idea also to bring some water and maybe a snack in case you want to sit at one of the many waterfall spots for a peaceful break.
+There is an option to hike a loop around the park which is about 6.5 miles, or you can simply hike to the rock ruins, waterfall, and expect a 4 mile out and back trek.
+Be sure to wear proper footwear for hiking, as some rocks and roots poke out along the trail.
+Also, it is a good idea also to bring some water and a snack in case you want to sit at one of the many waterfall spots for a peaceful break.

 Once you begin south on the trail, you will see “Patriot’s Path” trail blazes (markers) on the trees.
-They are blue and white in color.
-Continue to walking south for about 1.5 miles and you will come across a fork in the trail.
+They are blue and white.
+Continue walking south for about 1.5 miles and you will come across a fork in the trail.